dylan-lang/opendylan/documentation/source/building-with-duim/improve.rst

 Note that this definition does not incorporate the original ``task-text`` pane defined in `Defining a new frame class`_.
-In fact, this part of the original interface is handled differently in the final design, and is re-implemented in `Creating a dialog for adding new items`_.
+In fact, this part of the original interface is handled differently in the final design, and is re-implemented in :ref:`improve--creating-a-dialog-for-new-items`.

 .. index::
    single: creating; basic sheet hierarchy
    single: dialogs; for requesting information, creating

+.. _improve--creating-a-dialog-for-new-items:

 Creating a dialog for adding new items
 --------------------------------------